CDCgov/phdi/CONTRIBUTING.md

 Basic description of how the function operates

 :param myparam: Parameter descriptions for each function parameter.
+...
+:raises ExceptionType: Exception description for each raised exception.
+...
 :return: A description of the return value (where applicable).
 """
 ```